tinko26/ao.net/README.md

 # Summary

-This repository contains a collection of mostly C# source codes, that I have developed as part of my work in an R&D project on trolley buses.
-In this project, the team has transformed a diesel bus into an electric bus, equipped with a traction battery, automatic power collectors, and other devices.
+This repository contains a collections of mostly C# classes, that I have developed as part of my work in an R&D project on trolley buses.
+Using these classes, I have created a couple of console and WPF applications in Visual Studio, in order to capture and analyze sensor and microcontroller data of various vehicle components.

-Thereby, I have developed a couple of console and WPF applications in Visual Studio, that capture und analyze sensor and microcontroller data of various vehicle components, using the classes in this repository.
 Topics covered include

 - affine transformations,
 - bit manipulation,